 1. Age of Your Roof

 One of the most crucial factors to consider when determining if it’s time for a roof replacement is the roof’s current age.
-In general, most roofs have a lifespan of about 20 to 25 years, depending on the used materials and the quality of the installation.
+In general, most roofs have a lifespan of about 20 to 25 years, depending on the used materials and the quality of the roof installation.
 If your roof is nearing the end of its expected life, it’s likely time to start thinking about a replacement, even if you haven’t noticed any significant issues.

 2. Buckling or Curling Shingles